Deeper or Wider: A Perspective from Optimal Generalization Error with Sobolev Loss: Generalization Error in Loss Functions for Supervised Learning

 If one aims to achieve generalization results in Sobolev training without encountering the curse of dimensionality, exploring smaller spaces such as Korobov spaces and Barron spaces, which are subspaces of Sobolev spaces, becomes crucial.
 Our method is fully applicable in these spaces and can accurately determine the generalization error of Sobolev training without being affected by the curse of dimensionality.} \end{remark}

 Based on our analysis, it's important to recognize that DeNNs ($N = \mathcal O(1)$ or ${\mathcal O}\left(\log(L)\right)$) with super convergence approximation rates may not necessarily outperform shallow or less DeNNs.
 This is because, in very deep NNs lacking proper parameter control boundaries, the hypothesis space can become excessively large, resulting in a significant increase in sample error.
 Nonetheless, it's crucial to acknowledge that DeNNs still offer advantages.
 Consider a large number $W \gg 1$.
 Let's assume that both deep and shallow (or not very deep) neural networks have $W$ parameters.
-The generalization error in DeNNs can be characterized as \( \fO\left(W^{-\frac{4(n-k)}{d}}+\frac{W^2}{M}\right), \) While the generalization error in shallow (or not very deep) neural networks can be obtained by the following proposition shown in \cite{schmidt2020nonparametric,suzuki2018adaptivity}: \begin{proposition}[\cite{schmidt2020nonparametric,suzuki2018adaptivity}] Let $\fF$ be a set of functions defined as follows:
+The generalization error in DeNNs can be characterized as \( \fO\left(W^{-\frac{4(n-k)}{d}}+\frac{W^2}{M}\right), \) While the generalization error in shallow (or not very deep) neural networks can be obtained by the results shown in \cite{schmidt2020nonparametric,suzuki2018adaptivity} or based on our method shown in this paper: \begin{proposition} Let \(d,L,N,M\in\mathbb{N}_+\), \(B,C_1,C_2\in\mathbb{R}_+\).
+For any \(f\in W^{n,\infty}([0,1]^d)\) with \(\|f\|_{W^{n,\infty}([0,1]^d)}\le 1\) for \(n>k\) and \(k=0,1,2\), we have